learning-commons-org/.github/profile/README.md

   <a href="https://chanzuckerberg.com/education/ai/#ai-contact__form" target="_blank">Partner with us</a>
 </p>

 ##  **🧰 About our AI Developer Tools**

-We’re building open, infrastructural AI tools to help edtech tools better align with the best practices of teaching and learning.
-Our developer tools are focused on improving and evaluating LLM outputs \- ensuring AI-powered products are pedagogically accurate, standards-aligned, and research-grounded.
+We’re building AI infrastructure tools to help edtech tools align more closely with teaching and learning best practices.
+Our tools focus on improving and evaluating LLM output to ensure AI-powered products are pedagogically sound, standards-aligned, and grounded in research.

 ### [**Knowledge Graph**](https://github.com/czi-education/knowledge-graph)